 All information has been taken from trusted sources including the NHS and UK government.
-Information may change so please continue to check back for the latest updates.
+Information may change so please continue to check the latest updates.

 COVID-19 deaths in Derbyshire

-We publish the numbers of COVID-19 cases and deaths in Derbyshire on our website every week.
+We publish the numbers of COVID-19 cases and deaths in Derbyshire every week.

 COVID-19 deaths are counted in the way that is recommended by international guidance.